aarush12114/small-keyboard/README.md

 <img src=./image_2026-02-06_204528572.png alt="Schematic" width="300"/>

 ## Firmware Overview
-This hackpad uses [QMK](https://qmk.fm/) firmware for everything.
+This hackpad uses [KMK](https://github.com/KMKfw) firmware for everything.

 - The 9 keys currently act as macros I dynamically change in VIA.
 - The OLED is a cat!!
-Bongocat!! :3
+Bongocat!! :3 (might not work yet will work in future)

 I might add more in the future!
 That's it for now